Prosecutors call for Ikea France to be fined for spying on staff | Malay Mail

 Last week, the former chief executive of Ikea’s French operations, Jean-Louis Baillot, denied any role in the alleged scheme.

-But the prosecutor asked the court to hand him a three-year prison sentence of which she said he should serve one. — AFP
+But the prosecutor asked the court to hand him a three-year prison sentence of which she said he should serve one, saying she had trouble believing his claim that he signed off on invoices without checking what they were for.

+According to court documents seen by AFP, the combined annual bill of private investigators could run up to €600,000.

+The prosecutor recommended that two other top Ikea managers, former CEO Stefan Vanoverbeke and former human resources director Claire Hery, be acquitted for lack of proof.